 In the first generation (correction of C1 and positive A1x values), the models, generated through training on the provided data, were successfully applied to the electron microscope for the first time.
 Visualization of the sum and maximum of the Q-values, and the corresponding actions was performed to comprehend the policy.
 While not flawless, this approach served as a tangible proof of concept, indicating that the agent was indeed learning.
-In the Figure 8-9 we showcase a simulated and experimental Q-map, the brightest yellow spots indicate the goal, while darker areas indicate further position from goal.
+In Figure 9 and Figure 10, we showcase simulated and experimental Q-maps, the brightest yellow spots indicate the goal, while darker areas indicate further position from goal.
 Such maps could be used for example to assess the impact of different pre-processing methods on the learned policy.